Build to Launch

 Memory changes the whole relationship.
 Claude goes from “tool I explain things to every session” to “collaborator who knows my projects, my voice, my decisions.”
 This is the MCP that makes every other MCP more powerful.

-The Best MCP Servers — Ranked by Friction Killed
+Best MCP Servers for Claude Code: All 16 Ranked by Friction Killed

 You can find listicles anywhere.
 Claude Desktop shows dozens in its integrations page.

-After trying all sorts servers, I’ve found every MCP does one of four things:
+After going through dozens of servers, I noticed every MCP does one of four things:

 The four categories describe the primary friction each MCP removes.
 Many MCPs blur across categories.
 I put each one where it makes the biggest dent in my day.
 Your categorization might look different, and that’s totally fine.

-For each MCP, I’m rating setup difficulty, how often I actually use it, and cost, based on a year of daily use.
+For each MCP, I’m rating setup difficulty, how often I actually use it, and cost, based on months of daily use.

 🟢 Easy (one config line, minutes)